 We will see what happens.
 Ultimately, I would be shocked if I didn’t spend at least five years on this, and it will exponentially surpass the length of Tiresias.
 Particularly given that this will be only my second novel, I know it’s very ambitious.
-I decided to go ahead because a) if it’s going to take me so long to do it, I’d rather start it while I’m young; b) I am going to receive some collaborative assistance from my secret-talent husband, though he has not yet told me whether he would like a co-credit or ghostwriter status; and c) of all the projects on my plate, this is the one I have been hoping to write for the longest time.
+I decided to go ahead because if it’s going to take me so long to do it, I’d rather start it while I’m young; and of all the projects on my plate, this is the one I have been hoping to write for the longest time.
 It’s extraordinarily important to me as a Welsh person, an occult practitioner, a linguist, a leftist, and a mythologist.
 It is, if you will, the novel that I will not be satisfied until I complete before my death.
 Everything else I accomplish should prove the frosting on the proverbial cake.

 I know it would be a wise plan to produce some shorter writing here and there while I labor on Armes Prydein, and I will attempt it periodically, especially if I need to rest my brain from some segments that I expect to find emotionally challenging.
 However, I would like the estimated five years to not double to ten, so the novel will remain my priority.